 What we eat says a great deal about who we are and where we came from.

 Vendors invited to participate in the Great Lakes Folk Festival's "Taste of Traditions Food Court" offer traditional foods closely linked to their ethnicity or region.
+Below is a glimpse of some of the treats available at this year's festival.

 Information for Food Vendors